kubernetes/enhancements/keps/sig-node/2371-cri-pod-container-stats/README.md

     Uint64Value tx_errors = 2;
 }

-// ProcessStats are stats pertaining to processes. message ProcessStats {
+// ProcessUsage are stats pertaining to processes. message ProcessUsage {
     // Number of processes in the pod.
     Uint64Value process_count = 1;
 }